Webb-Stiles Globe Logo

 Process Integration

-Every decision—frame design, chain drive, slat spacing—comes from understanding your part, your process, and the floor it moves across.
+Ultimately, every decision—frame design, chain drive, slat spacing—comes from understanding your part, your process, and the floor it moves across.
 That’s where Webb-Stiles starts.

 Downloads & Literature

 Slat conveyors are a key part of our broader chain-driven conveyor solutions.
+As such, they often serve as the foundation for custom system layouts.

-The brochure above includes slat system configurations, material options, load specs, and integration examples.
+For more detail, the brochure above includes slat system configurations, material options, load specs, and integration examples.

 Ready to talk through your system?